gordwilling/data-structures-and-algorithms/project-1/explanation_2.md

 ## Problem 2 - Directory Traversal

 A file system is modeled as a tree, which suggests a recursive solution.
 Each directory node is recursively traversed to get its immediate children.
-The recursive traversal visits all items in the tree, making it an O(n) operation.
+Worst case is the recursive traversal visits all items in the tree, making it an O(n) operation.